changliao1025/pyflowline/docs/source/readme.rst

 PyFlowline is a mesh-independent river network generator for hydrologic models.

-Traditionally, the river network is represented by the vector-based river network.
-These vector-based river networks usually cannot be directly used by hydrologic models, which use the mesh as the spatial discretization.
+River networks are landscape features typically represented using vector layers.
+However, most hydrologic models rely on regular grids to discretize the spatial domain and cannot directly ingest vector features into the model.
+As a result, hydrologic models usually implement a so-called stream-burning process to convert the vector-based river network into a mesh-based river network.

-In most cases, the vector-based river network datasets are used in a so-called stream-burning process to convert the vector-based river network to the mesh-based river network.
 However, all the existing stream-burning methods only support the structured meshes and there are also some other limitations.
+For example, existing stream-burning methods always treat the vector river networks as a binary mask and cannot descrive the topology near river confluences and meanders.

-To close this gap, PyFlowline was developed using a mesh-independent approach.
-At its core, PyFlowline uses the intersection between the vector river network and mesh to reconstruct the conceptual river network.
-It also addresses several limitations of the existing stream-burning methods.
+PyFlowline solves this issue by using a mesh-independent approach that intersects the vector river network and mesh to reconstruct the conceptual river network.

 ***********
 Development